 James Daniel Paul MOORE

-My research interests include viscoelastic relaxation of the crust under loading, earthquake cycle processes, and deformation driven by volcanic systems.
+My research interests include viscoelastic relaxation of the crust under loading, earthquake cycle processes, planetary geology, and deformation driven by volcanic systems.
 I examine these systems using a combination of analytic and numerical methods.
 My current research areas include the effect of non-linear deformation mechanisms on the earthquake cycle, with rate and state friction as an emergent property of the micromechanics of deformation and off fault non-linear ductile deformation, imaging material properties of the mantle and ductile regions of the lower crust, regional compensation in dynamic topography, and nascent rifting.

 I am a Fellow of the Royal Astronomical Society, a Fellow of the Geological Society, a Member of the Institute of Physics and I am currently seeing accreditation as a Fellow of the Higher Education Academy.
 I regularly engage in community outreach activities, and have previously organised a number of primary school outreach days.

 - Oct 2009 – Oct 2011 St Cross College, University of Oxford

 - Oct 2012 – Dec 2014 Doctor of Philosophy in the Department of Earth Sciences

 Thesis topic: Viscoelastic modelling of crustal deformation